byuitechops/for-the-strength-of-developers/Introduction/coding.md

         ```
         node --inspect-brk myProgram.js
         ```
+    * You then can add breakpoints and view output in the browser.
 ###  NPM
 * **note: with the new NPM update there is a huge dependencies issue, so for now install a specific version of NPM by using the code below:**
 ```